 - Targaryens and Dothraki – practice cremation – destroy bones completely by fire

-- Tullys – practice cremation and a subsequent ‘water burial’ – destroy bones by fire and ‘feed to the crabs’
+- Tullys – practice cremation and a subsequent ‘water burial’ – destroy bones by fire and ‘feed the crabs’

-- Ironborn – give bodies to the sea – ‘feeding to the crabs’ – are the bones really destroyed or is this another form of preservation?
+- Ironborn – give bodies to the sea – ‘feeding the crabs’ – are the bones really destroyed or is this another form of preservation?
 Food for thought

 - Most other people give their dead a classic burial in the ground.
 Servants of the Starks are buried in this manner in the lichyard.

-These folk seek to completely destroy the bones of their dead, they make sure there are no ‘remembering bones’ left that might be misused by third parties.
+These folk seek to destroy the bones of their dead, they make sure there are no ‘remembering bones’ left that might be misused by third parties.
 The Tullys take particular care to destroy their bones – they cremate and drown.
 It wouldn’t do to have the property of greenseeing usurped by a malignant third party.

 But what do the Starks do?

-The Starks’ burial practices stand in direct contrast to the above mentioned.
+The Starks’ burial practices stand in contrast to the above mentioned.
 They do not destroy the bones of their dead at all.
 Instead, all the flesh is removed and the bones are interred in the Crypts of Winterfell.
 As noted above, the bones lie within heavily magically guarded stone sepulchres.

 Well, I have to speculate a little here.
 My guess is the Starks are the insurance against the malevolent Others that we see.
 Think about it: Imagine the scenario of the Long Night with hordes of wights, led by malevolent White Walkers, sweeping over holdfasts and cities, creating more wights every day with hardly any means of stopping them.
 A snowball system with a bitter ending.
 The most sensible thing I can think of would be to ‘lead these hosts of the slain’ (as Old Nan would put it) to a place where they can be safely destroyed, bone and all.